Tejas-H5/Tejas-H5/README.md

 These are some of the simplest projects I have done programming-wise, but they are also the most useful in the work that they do.

 - [FocusBalancer](https://github.com/El-Tejaso/FocusBalancer) - A python script that pauses your video/podcast/media when you have stopped typing/mouse-using, and resumes it when you start again.
-(TODO: report back here whether or not this actually works with preventing youtube videos from distracting me)
+Although it works as expected, it simply does not improve my ability to focus like I thought it would :(

 - [Non-grating timer](https://github.com/El-Tejaso/Non-Grating-Timer) A C# WinForms timer program  that focuses itself and bounces around your window like the [DvD] screensaver we all know and love.
 It is designed to be extremely simple, and work without using any audio, so that it doesn't jumpscare me